MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/locationadextension.md

 # LocationAdExtension Data Object - Campaign Management
 Defines an ad extension that specifies a business address and phone number to include in a text ad.

+You can associate a location ad extension with the account or with campaigns in the account.
+Each entity (account or campaign) can be associated with as many location ad extensions as you decide, up to the total number of location ad extensions in your account.

 ## Syntax
 ```xml
 <xs:complexType name="LocationAdExtension" xmlns:xs="http://www.w3.org/2001/XMLSchema">